whoschek/bzfs/README.md

 similar, and simply run it like any stand-alone shell script or binary executable.

+bzfs automatically replicates the snapshots of multiple datasets in parallel for best performance.
+Similarly, it quickly deletes (or compares) snapshots of multiple datasets in parallel.

 Optionally, bzfs applies bandwidth rate-limiting and progress monitoring (via 'pv' CLI) during 'zfs send/receive' data transfers.
 When run across the network, bzfs also transparently inserts lightweight data